Disabled youth are being left behind. Learn why →

 2025

 Momentum continues.
-Thirty-six states have now enacted full or partial reforms, introduced legislation, or have pending bills.
-Fifteen states remain.
+Thirty-seven states have now enacted full or partial reforms, introduced legislation, or have pending bills.
+Fourteen states remain.

 January 2026